-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 17.1 All Course Contribute to the safety of personnel and ship Knowledge of personal survival techniques Knowledge of fire prevention and ability to fight and extinguish fires Knowledge of elementary first aid Knowledge of personal safety and social responsibilities These KUPs are der or presents evidence nonstrated by success of maintaining the st ful completion of Coast Guard approved or accepted Basic Training andards of competence in Basic Training .
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard I 17.1 All Course Contribute to the safety of personnel and ship Knowledge of personal survival techniques Knowledge of fire prevention and ability to fight and extinguish fires Knowledge of elementary first aid Knowledge of personal safety and social responsibilities ful completion of Coast Guard approved or accepted Basic Training andards of competence in Basic Training .